Compute

 In this example, the prefix length is 115.
 Because the network address must belong to the fc00::/8 CIDR block, the first 8-bit binary digits are fixed.
 The network address that can be modified ranges from the ninth bit to the 115th bit.
 The 116th bit to the 128th bit are the host part.

-If the IPv6 CIDR block is written in binary format, the following conditions are met:
+If the IPv6 CIDR block is written in binary format, the following conditions must be met:

 • It must belong to fc00::/8, and the first eight bits in the binary string cannot be modified.
 Otherwise, the IPv6 CIDR block does not belong to fc00::/8.
 The CIDR block is fixed at 1111 1110, corresponding to fc in hexadecimal format.